trixi-framework/TrixiBottomTopography.jl/docs/src/structure.md

 are implemented which contain all relevant values to define bilinear and bicubic B-spline interpolation functions.
 These are:
 - `x`: Vector of values in x-direction.
 - `y`: Vector of values in y-direction.
-- `h`: Length of one side of a single patch in the given data set.
-A patch is the area between two consecutive `x` and `y` values. `h` corresponds to the distance between two consecutive values in x-direction.
-The implementation only considers Cartesian grids, so `h` is equal for all patches in x and y-direction.
+- `Delta`: Length of one side of a single patch in the given data set.
+A patch is the area between two consecutive `x` and `y` values. `Delta` corresponds to the distance between two consecutive values in x-direction.
+The implementation only considers Cartesian grids, so `Delta` is equal for all patches in x and y-direction.
 - `Q`: Matrix which contains the control points.
 - `IP`: Coefficients matrix.